pauwell/tiny-templates-js/README.md

 ## Example

-We start off by creating an instance of <code>TinyTemplate</code> which is the base class for any templates.
+We start off by creating an instance of <code>TinyTemplate</code> which is the base class for any template.
 The constructor of <code>TinyTemplate</code> looks like this:

 ```js